Last Updated on February 12, 2021

 I’ve left my rain jacket in my car, and hiked unsuspectingly into chilling alpine storms.
-I’ve become so dehydrated and desperate that I’ve gnawed the windburned crust off of a snowbank to stave off thirst.
+Dehydration has made me so thirsty that I’ve gnawed the windburned crust off of a snowbank.
 I’ve wandered off-trail, become completely lost, and bushwhacked my way into a backcountry meltdown.

-Luckily for me, I always came out in one piece, but my failure to prepare could have put other hikers in danger, sent me to the hospital, or worse.
+Luckily for me, I’ve always come out in one piece, but my failure to prepare could have sent me to the hospital, put other hikers in danger, or worse.
 Underestimating mother nature is never a good idea.

 That’s why I’ve created this essential day hiking checklist for you, fellow hiker.
 Because years of mistakes have taught me that preparation is everything in the world of hiking.
 How you plan your trip can be the difference between chaos and bliss.

-So, how can you avoid making the same mistakes I did?
+Want to avoid making the same mistakes that I did?

 Stay tuned, I’ve got you covered.